 How to promote your anti-aging cream in China?

 The most important thing to understand about China in 2023 is that people prefer to buy products online, especially when it comes to those that they don’t need to try on.
 Cosmetics are a very popular online product, so you need to make sure you have a good digital strategy to sell anti-aging cosmetics in China.

 Increase your visibility with SEO on Baidu

-China is the world largest connected country: more than 90% of Chinese people have an account on at least one Chinese social network.
-Wechat is the social media the most used in China and, regardless of the size of your company, it is an essential media to develop your marketing strategy in the country.
-By promoting your anti-aging creamon social media, you can build a community surround your company, reach your target, get feedback and create a friendlier company image.
-Sina Weibo, China’s largest SNS so far, has got a nearly 88% penetration rate among the nation’s excess 358 million users.
-It has also attracted over 130,000 companies including one-third top 500 enterprises in the world.
-They don’t just join Weibo on impulse, but for the benefit Weibo can bring them.
-Some come to Weibo for brand awareness, some for brand image and others for closer relationship with customers.
+China is the world’s largest connected country: more than 90% of Chinese people have an account on at least one Chinese social network.
+Wechat is the social media most used in China and, regardless of the size of your company, it is an essential platform to develop your marketing strategy in the country.
+By promoting your anti-aging creams on social media, you can build a community surrounding your company, reach your target, get feedback and create a friendlier company image.